^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Yashur viruses are RNA viruses of the family Picornaviridae of the genus Aphtovirus, consisting of one species represented by 7 serotypes.
-Causes yashur - zoonotic infectious disease, characterized by a febrile condition, ulcerative (aphthous) lesions of the oral mucosa, skin of hands and feet in humans.
+Yashur viruses are RNA-containing viruses of the Picornaviridae family of the Aphtovirus genus, consisting of one species represented by 7 serotypes.
+They cause yashur - a zoonotic infectious disease characterized by a feverish condition, ulcerative (aphthous) lesions of the oral mucosa, skin of the hands and feet in humans.

 Yashur viruses

-The foot and mouth disease viruses are similar in morphology and chemical composition to other picornaviruses.
-They have high virulence and dermatotropy.
-The foot and mouth disease virus can survive for a long time (several pedules) in environmental objects, in food products; sensitive to disinfectants.
+Foot-and-mouth disease viruses are similar in morphology and chemical composition to other picornaviruses.
+They are highly virulent and dermatotropic.
+Foot-and-mouth disease virus can survive for a long time (several weeks) in environmental objects, in food products; it is sensitive to disinfectants.

-The natural reservoir of foot and mouth disease virus is sick animals, especially cattle.
-From diseased animals, the virus is secreted with milk, saliva and urine.
-A person becomes infected with care of those sick animals, as well as when using raw milk and dairy products.
-The susceptibility of man to foot and mouth is not high.
+The natural reservoir of the foot-and-mouth disease virus is sick animals, especially cattle.
+The virus is excreted from sick animals with milk, saliva and urine.
+Humans become infected when caring for sick animals, as well as when consuming raw milk and dairy products.
+Human susceptibility to foot-and-mouth disease is low.

-The virus is detected in the contents of aphtha, saliva and blood by infecting guinea pigs or cell cultures.
-For serological diagnosis, paired blood sera in DSC, RN are examined.
-RPHA, ELISA.
+The virus is detected in the contents of aphthae, saliva and blood by infecting guinea pigs or cell cultures.
+For serological diagnostics, paired blood serums are tested in RSK, RN, RPGA, IFA.

 Prevention of foot and mouth disease